datahub-project/datahub/metadata-ingestion/sink_docs/datahub.md

 ### Capabilities

-Pushes metadata to DataHub using the GMA rest API.
-The advantage of the rest-based interface is that any errors can immediately be reported.
+Pushes metadata to DataHub using the GMS REST API.
+The advantage of the REST-based interface is that any errors can immediately be reported.

 ### Quickstart recipe